zoomhub/zoomhub/CONTRIBUTING.md

 Portions of this code use [CoffeeScript](http://coffeescript.org/) and/or [Streamline](https://github.com/Sage/streamlinejs) for now, but we're open to changing that as this project matures and expands.

+## Discussion

+We should eventually have a mailing list.
+We don't yet.

 ## Issues